 This blog entry provides an example on how to build any software in a reasonable way.

-What matters most to your software is the problem that it is supposed to solve.
+What matters is the problem that your software is supposed to solve.
 Your solution is the core of your software and it is likely technology independent.

 Don't let yourself be blinded by frameworks!
 They are tools that have to support your solution.